smikula/good-fences/README.md

 ----------------|----------------------------------------|----
 `false`| `--fixImportsAndDependencies `<br/>`-f` | `fixImportsAndDependencies: boolean`

+### Specify files to fix

+Any additional parameters are interpreted as files to fix.
+If no files are specified, will run on every file

 ## Return value

 When running good-fences via the API, the results are returned in a structure like the following: